- In Germany, all forms of tax relief refer to the income of an individual.

 This option is partially/fully denied in case of change of ownership of 50%, subject to terms.

-Loss can be carried back one year up to EUR 5 million for losses in 2020 or 2021.
+Loss can be carried back two years up to EUR 10 million for losses in 2020 to 2023.

 When transactions between associated parties are concerned, they are closely monitored by the tax authorities while comparing them to accepted market prices.